uber/cadence/docs/05_javaclient/08_distributed_cron.md

 # Distributed CRON

-It is very easy to turn any Cadence workflow into a Cron workflow.
+It is relatively straightforward to turn any Cadence workflow into a Cron workflow.
 All you need is to supply a cron schedule when starting the workflow using the CronSchedule parameter of [StartWorkflowOptions](https://static.javadoc.io/com.uber.cadence/cadence-client/2.5.1/com/uber/cadence/client/WorkflowOptions.html).

-Cadence CLI can also start a workflow with an optional cron schedule using the `--cron` argument.
+You can also start a workflow using the Cadence CLI with an optional cron schedule using the `--cron` argument.

 For workflows with CronSchedule:

-* Cron schedule is based on UTC time.
+* CronSchedule is based on UTC time.
 For example cron schedule "15 8 \* \* \*"
-  will run daily at 8:15am UTC time.
+  will run daily at 8:15am UTC.
-* If workflow failed and a RetryPolicy is supplied to the StartWorkflowOptions as well, the workflow will retry based on the RetryPolicy.
-While workflow is retrying, the server will not schedule the next cron run.
+* If a workflow failed and a RetryPolicy is supplied to the StartWorkflowOptions as well, the workflow will retry based on the RetryPolicy.
+While the workflow is retrying, the server will not schedule the next cron run.
 * Cadence server only schedules the next cron run after the current run is completed.
-If next schedule is due while workflow is running (or retrying), then it will skip that schedule.
+If the next schedule is due while a workflow is running (or retrying), then it will skip that schedule.
 * Cron workflows will not stop until they are terminated or cancelled.